 1.)
 First of all, there are over 100 known species of whip scorpions!

 2.)
-Also, another name for the whip scorpion is vinegaroon.
-Due to their ability, when threatened, to discharge a foul liquid which contains acetic acid, producing a vinegar-like smell.
+They have the ability, when threatened, to discharge a foul liquid which contains acetic acid, producing a vinegar-like smell.
 As a result of getting sprayed, the victim will experience burning, if the liquid gets into their eyes!

 3.)
 Males secrete a spermatophore (a united mass of sperm), which is transferred to the female during mating.